Dialysis study questions need for routine access checks

 Summary

-This study looked at whether it is safe to stop regularly checking the blood flow in dialysis access points (like fistulas or grafts) when there are no symptoms.
-Instead, doctors would only treat blockages when they cause problems during dialysis.
+This study looked at whether it is safe to stop regularly checking blood flow in the arm veins used for dialysis.
+Instead, doctors would only treat problems when they cause symptoms during dialysis.
 The goal was to see if this approach reduces the number of procedures and medical costs.
 The study involved 375 adults with kidney failure who were on dialysis.

 Get updates